thoner1/Bonsai-Club/README.md

 # Bonsai Club

 ### Mock website using HTML and CSS for a Bonsai Club.
-See screenshots below:
 ![Screen1](./Images/Screen1.png)
 ![Screen2](./Images/Screen2.png)